 - 2Engines, performance and driveThe electric motor responds quickly and smoothly, while the e-Pedal system makes the Leaf a great car to drive around town

 - 3Range, charging and running costsRunning on electric power only and with zero tailpipe emissions, the Nissan Leaf is a very cheap car to own

 - 4Interior, design and technologyThe cabin looks fairly conventional, but there’s an impressive amount of technology fitted

-- 5Practicality, comfort and boot spaceThe Nissan Leaf will happily take four adults, and its boot is one of the biggest in the class
+- 5Practicality, comfort and boot spaceThe Nissan Leaf will happily take four adults, and its boot is one of the biggest in its class

-- 6Reliability and Safety - currently readingA five-star safety rating bodes well, as do the high levels of safety-related technology fitted to the car
+- 6Reliability and Safety - currently readingA five-star safety rating bodes well, as do the high levels of safety-related technology fitted to the Leaf